jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 You can see the dependencies the httpd service needs and will only start if the targets listed in \[Unit\] under *After* have started--which makes sense.
 The command ```sudo systemctl show --property "Wants" httpd.service``` will show only the property from the unit file that you identify with __--property__.
 The *ExecStart* and *ExecReload* are called when you start and restart the service--which point to the absolute path to the Apache2 binary.
 The final value is when the service is installed it has a dependency of being in a mutil-user target--it obviously be used on a single user system.

+#### Major systemd Components

+Not just an init system replacement, systemd has replaced or merged the functionality of many other Linux services into systemd[^122].

+Beside its primary purpose of providing a replacement Linux init system, systemd suite provides additional functionality, including its following components:

+journald
+    systemd-journald is a daemon responsible for event logging, with append-only binary files serving as its logfiles.
+The system administrator may choose whether to log system events with systemd-journald, syslog-ng or rsyslog.
+The potential for corruption of the binary format has led to much heated debate. logind
+    systemd-logind is a daemon that manages user logins and seats in various ways.
+It is an integrated login manager that offers multiseat improvements and replaces ConsoleKit, which is no longer maintained.
+For X11 display managers the switch to logind requires a minimal amount of porting.
+It was integrated in systemd version 30. networkd
+    networkd is a daemon to handle the configuration of the network interfaces; in version 209, when it was first integrated, support was limited to statically assigned addresses and basic support for bridging configuration.
+In July 2014, systemd version 215 was released, adding new features such as a DHCP server for IPv4 hosts, and VXLAN support. tmpfiles
+    systemd-tmpfiles is a utility that takes care of creation and clean-up of temporary files and directories.
+It is normally run once at startup and then in specified intervals. timedated
+    systemd-timedated is a daemon that can be used to control time-related settings, such as the system time, system time zone, or selection between UTC and local time zone system clock.
+It is accessible through D-Bus.
+It was integrated in systemd version 30. udevd
+    udev is a device manager for the Linux kernel, which handles the /dev directory and all user space actions when adding/removing devices, including firmware loading.
+In April 2012, the source tree for udev was merged into the systemd source tree. libudev
+    It is the standard library for utilizing udev, which allows third-party applications to query udev resources. systemd-boot
+    systemd-boot is a boot manager, formerly known as gummiboot.
+Kay Sievers merged it into systemd with rev 220.

 #### hostnamectl and timedatectl

-One of the components of systemd is hostnamectl which is designed to give you an easy interface into controlling the information relating to your systems hostname.
+One of the 69+ components of systemd is hostnamectl which is designed to give you an easy interface into controlling the information relating to your systems hostname.
 Running the command ```man hostnamectl``` shows you what can be done here [hostnamectl](https://www.freedesktop.org/software/systemd/man/hostnamectl "hostnamectl")

 > **Exercise:** Use the hostnamectl command to change your systems hostname to itmo-556 (or your class name).
 Now close your shell and reopen it--what do you see?